-Starting & Running a Transport/Trucking Business
+How to Start & Running a Transport/Trucking Business Now

 Truck owner operators operates in the trucking/transport industry and it is a known fact that the transportation/trucking industry plays a very important role in the economy of the world.
 They provide essential services to the economy by transporting large quantities of raw materials, machines, equipment, dirt, rocks, building materials and finished goods over land – typically from manufacturing plants to retail distribution centers and from warehouses to construction sites.
 As a matter of fact heavy duty trucks are indispensable in the construction industry.